glicerico/wordcat_transformer/reports/journal.md

 I want to build a corpus which, even with only a couple ambiguous words, I can clearly distinguish them and cluster them correctly.
+UPDATE: Created a [corpus](../sentences/fat_saw_corpus.txt) with two clearly ambiguous words: "fat" (noun and adj) and "saw" (verb and noun).
+Will run it through WSD.

 Rethinking about sentence-length normalization...
 I wonder if it makes any sense in the WSD context.
 If I am going to normalize to unit length vector later, perhaps I can ignore it.
+Trying that in Sergey's cluster to compare results.